InfraBlockchain/infrablockchain-antelope/contracts/yx.dcontract/README.md

 ## addsigners
 Add additional signers to the created digital contract

-* The action fails if one of the signers has already signed the contract.
+* The action only succeeds when none of the signers has signed the contract.
 ```
 cleos push action yx.dcontract addsigners '{"dcid":{"creator":"servprovider", "sequence":"1"}, "signers":["user3"]}' -p servprovider
 ```